scchess/Qualimap/doc/workflow.rst

 The resulting report can be saved to HTML page or PDF document.

 To export results to HTML use a main menu item :menuselection:`File --> Export to HTML`.
-In the appeared window one can select the path to the output folder.
-After clicking :guilabel:`OK` button the web-page, containing analysis results will be saved to specified directory.
+In the dialog window one can select the output folder.
+After clicking :guilabel:`OK` button the web-page, containing analysis results will be saved to the specified directory.

 Similarly one can save the report to a PDF document by using a main menu item :menuselection:`File --> Export to PDF`.